 During the study period, Question 9/5 developed a new Recommendation on the provision of a proper EMC test method and requirements for telecommunication equipment.
 It reviewed existing K-series EMC Recommendations to ensure that they remain accurate and relevant for the telecommunications industry and environment.
 The changes in the environment or in technology (for example the application of new radio systems) were examined to ensure that these documents remain current and valid.

 The new Recommendation that was developed is ITU-T K.114 “Electromagnetic compatibility requirements and measurement methods for digital cellular mobile communication base station equipment”.

+Draft Recommendation ITU-T K.123 “EMC requirements for electrical systems in telecommunication facilities”was consented in October 2016.

 Question 10/5 - Security of telecommunication and information systems concerning the electromagnetic environment